Southampton Business School sponsored our very first short story competition in 2018

 Nancy is a former Alaska Writer Laureate and the author or editor of ten books, both fiction and nonfiction.
 Her writing is largely about the environment and the north.
 Nancy holds an MFA degree from Vermont College and teaches as an adjunct in two graduate-level programs.

 This is a multidimensional story with a breadth of language that revels in differences in idioms across two very different cultures.
 It is a love story at its core, not just between a man and a woman but a people and their environment.
 What we liked about this especially was the activism angle that comes in right at the end.
 The key character is inspirational and proactive: he spots a tension between the scientists concerned with sustainability issues and the fisherman who need to make a living and finds a way to help them work together.
 The author writes beautifully and captures both the relationship between the two key characters and the beauty and complexity of the ocean.
+This story was published in an anthology called ‘No More Fairy Tales: Stories to Save Our Planet.

-2nd prize ‘The Buildings are Singing’by Adrian Ellis
+2nd prize ‘The Buildings are Singing’ by Adrian Ellis

 Adrian is a full-time writer and illustrator, focussing on science-fiction, comedy and non-fiction popular science.

 This short story imagines a future world where buildings are alive covered with photosynthesising plants to create energy, light and shade for the occupants.
 The flora is tied into artificial intelligence systems which help occupants live sustainably.
 Insects drawn to the foliage become nourishing protein bars and life is low carbon and almost utopian – unless you do something wrong!
 Good points were made through humour, and made us laugh out loud in parts.
 The story integrates lots of potentially transformative solutions, yet at the heart is a lonely woman who just wanted a little company.
+This story was published in the anthology ‘Resurrection Trust’

 Best student entry ‘The Return’ by Meg Smith